-- On the dead-battery car, connect the other black clamp to an unpainted, grounded-metal part or surface on the dead car, like the vehicle’s frame.
+- On the dead-battery car, connect the other black clamp to an unpainted, grounded-metal part or surface on the dead car, such as the vehicle’s frame.

 - Start the live-battery car.

-- Let it run for a few minutes as this will start to recharge the dead battery.
+- Let it run for a few minutes.
+This will start to recharge the dead battery.

 - Start the dead-battery car.